 Fields of practice: Telecommunications Engineering program

-Network security is a major issue for enterprises, with breaches of security possibly being punished by legal sanctions, financial loss, or loss of customer confidence.
-This subject consolidates the student's understanding of security by considering security principles from both a people management and a technical perspective, exploring security technologies commonly used in industry.
-Topics covered include network security theories, such as RSA algorithm, security appliances such as firewalls, and Intrusion Detection Systems; security services such as confidentiality, integrity and authentication; and technologies such as IPSec, SSL, etc. Students doing this subject are well placed to contribute to the security solution of a modern organisation using industry-based tools and solutions.
+Cyber security is a major issue for enterprises, with breaches of security possibly being punished by legal sanctions, financial loss, or loss of customer confidence.
+This subject consolidates the student's understanding of cyber security by considering security principles from both a people management and a technical perspective, exploring security technologies commonly used in industry.
+Topics include cyber attacks and defenses, web security, firewalls, intrusion detection systems along with security services such as confidentiality, integrity, authentication (CIA) and technologies such as IPSec, SSL, PGP and S/MIME.
+Students doing this subject are well placed to contribute to the cyber security solution of a modern organisation using industry-based tools and solutions.

 Autumn session, City campus